Skip to content

 • a forum where Queenslanders impacted by work-related deaths, serious incidents and illness can connect and share information.

-The Consultative Committee for Work-related Fatalities and Serious Incidents (affected persons committee) is established under the Work Health and Safety Act 2011 and its members are appointed by the Minister for Industrial Relations.
+The Consultative Committee for Work-related Fatalities and Serious Incidents (Consultative Committee) is established under the Work Health and Safety Act 2011 and its members are appointed by the Minister for Industrial Relations.
 All members have either suffered the loss of a loved one or have been seriously injured through a work-related incident.
 The committee meets quarterly at Brisbane in February, May, August, and November.

 If you are an affected person from a work-related fatality or serious illness or injury, we want to hear from you.
 Please direct message a request to join our closed support group via our Support for families of workplace fatalities, illness and injuries Facebook page.